Learning Informed Prior Distributions with Normalizing Flows for Bayesian Analysis: Results

 We compute the averaged KL divergence over all dimensions to quantify the quality of the fit globally, and list the best-performing NF configurations for the $\gamma+p$ and $\gamma+\mathrm{Pb}$ datasets in Table~\ref{tab:KL_divergences}.

 The average KL divergence $\langle D_\mathrm{KL}\rangle$ between the trained NF models and the target posterior distributions is quite small for all three setups listed in Tab.~\ref{tab:KL_divergences}.
 The number of training layers in the optimized NF models for $\gamma+\mathrm{Pb}$ data is noticeably larger than those needed to fit the $\gamma+p$ data, reflecting that it is more challenging to capture all the features in the posterior distribution from the $\gamma+\mathrm{Pb}$ collisions.
 For both experimental datasets, the KL divergence loss function consistently outperforms Jeffreys’ divergence, potentially because we use the average KL divergence as a quality measure.
-Interestingly, unsupervised training with the log-likelihood achieves accuracy comparable to that of those using the KL loss function.
+Interestingly, unsupervised training with the log-likelihood achieves accuracy comparable to that of models using the KL loss.
+However, without conducting a thorough test of unsupervised training across different distributions, we do not know whether it performs as well as the supervised approach in general.

-For the remainder of this study, we adopt the supervised NF models trained with the KL loss for both datasets.
+In our current study, we expect to obtain very similar results from both approaches, as the two training methods yield comparable performance.
+For simplicity, we adopt the supervised NF models trained with the KL loss for both datasets for the remainder of this study.